Looking for sales deck examples? Your search ends here, with our top picks for some of the best sales deck examples. Read on…

 Another technique Reddit uses is that they draw in their audience right away with impressive data points.
 It’s easy for your audience to digest nice round figures and helps clients measure how a product/service can potentially help them.

-5. Snapchat Ad Sales Deck Example 2014: Get the Headers Right
+5. Snapchat Ad Sales Deck Example: Get the Headers Right

 Although Snapchat created a detailed sales deck filled with fine print and explanations, they broke their sales deck up by major points that their reader couldn’t miss.
-This technique is really helpful when a user is reading through your sales material and may be skimming it.
-The bold highlighted text that screams ‘Our Story’ or ‘What Do I Snap’ help clients to choose their own adventure.
+This technique is really helpful when a user is reading through your sales material and maybe skimming it.
+The bold highlighted text that screams ‘Our Story’ or ‘What Do I Snap’ helps clients to choose their own adventure.

 6. Tumblr Ad Sales Deck Example: Less Slides & More Content

-Blogging giant Tumblr released a new “web-in-stream” ad product which allows brands to be a part of the ‘greatest content stream’ on the internet.
-With a short six slide long sales deck, Tumblr gets straight to the point of what in-stream ads mean and why brands should care.
+Blogging giant Tumblr released a new “web-in-stream” ad product that allows brands to be a part of the ‘greatest content stream’ on the internet.
+With a short six-slide-long sales deck, Tumblr gets straight to the point of what in-stream ads mean and why brands should care.

 By choosing to keep their sales deck brief with only 6 slides, they were able to add more content inside of each slide.
 However, it’s difficult to use the same technique on a slide deck of 20 slides filled to the brim with information, because you could potentially lose your client’s attention.